Chickweed

 Approximate shelf life:

-• Dried herb: up to 1 year
+• Dried herb — up to 1 year (reduced potency)

-• Infused oils: up to 1 year if properly prepared
+• Infused oil — 1 year

 Safety Notes

-Chickweed is generally considered a gentle and safe herb.
+Chickweed is generally considered safe and well-tolerated.

 Energetic & Ritual Associations